appdev-lessons/contact-book-first-database/content.md

 ```

 And we can see the table and data that we previously created. **So: we update the `config/database.yml` file to connect Rails to a specific database.**

+- The `config/database.yml` file in a Rails app
+- Formatting content so that a user's browser can display it in an accessible, pleasing way.
+  - Yes!
+- Generating dynamic, unique responses to each HTTP request.
+  - Not quite.
+That's why we need to learn Ruby!
+{: .choose_best #html_is title="HTML is for?" points="1" answer="1" }

 ### The /rails/db GUI